capooti/foss4g_2017_geonode_solr/docs/03_geoserver.md

 * an initial session with ServiceIdentification: this contains the metadata of the WFS service
 * a session with ServiceProvider: this provides metadata related to the contact point
 * a session with supported operations
-* finally a session all of the GeoServer vector layers you uploaded.
+* finally a session containing all of the GeoServer vector layers you uploaded.
 For each layer are provided metadata such as the layer's name, title, abstract, keywords, default SRS and the bounding box

 As you did with WMS, try to use OWSLib with Python to get to these metadata: